enso-org/hiring/positions/senior-rust-cloud-developer.md

 Enso would be a great place for you if:

-- You've the experince in designing and implementing secure, scalable, and collaboration-ready SaaS architectures.
+- You've the experience in designing and implementing secure, scalable, and collaboration-ready SaaS architectures.
 - You’re any race, color, religion, gender, national origin, political affiliation, sexual orientation, marital status, disability, age.
 - You like to laugh.